alk3mist/e-check/README.md

 uv run pytest
 ```

+> [!NOTE]
-Note: tests use the testcontainers package(for Postgres), that uses Docker under the hood, so you'll need Docker to be installed in order to run tests.
+> Tests use the [testcontainers](https://testcontainers.com/?language=python) package(for Postgres), that uses Docker under the hood, so you'll need Docker to be installed to run tests.

-## Documentation page

-After starting your application, you may find the API's interactive documentation on
-http://localhost:8000/docs or on http://localhost:8080/docs if you're using docker-compose.

-Alternatively, you could use the Redoc read only documentation
-http://localhost:8000/redoc or on http://localhost:8080/redoc for docker-compose.